feedhenry/wendy-jenkins-s2i-configuration/README.md

 PROJECT_NAME=wendy ./scripts/deploy_jenkins.sh
 ```

-This should create a new project named 'wendy' on your openshift, and populate it with slave images,
+This should create a new project named 'wendy' on your openshift, and populate it with agent images,
 the pre-built jenkins image based on this repo-config, and deploy it.

 If you openshift supports it, the jenkins service will utilize OpenShift OAUTH provider for authorization,
 otherwise you should be able to login with **admin**:**password**

-If you plan to test changes to slaves or configuration, you can configure the
+If you plan to test changes to agents or configuration, you can configure the
- deploy script with environment variables to build either the master or slaves
+ deploy script with environment variables to build either the master or agents
  or both, before deploying:

 ```
-PROJECT_NAME=wendy BUILD_MASTER=true BUILD_SLAVES=true ./scripts/deploy_jenkins.sh
+PROJECT_NAME=wendy BUILD_MASTER=true BUILD_AGENTS=true ./scripts/deploy_jenkins.sh
 ```

 This will make openshift to rebuild all the images referenced in this repo,